alicelambda/blag/content/posts/microcorruption.md

 3b41           pop	r11
 3041           ret
 ```
-These decrypted instructions checks that the first byte of password is equal to `0xbe9`.
+These unencrypted instructions checks that the first byte of password is equal to `0xbe9`.
 ```
 b490 e90b dcff cmp	#0xbe9, -0x24(r4)
 0520           jnz	$+0xc